OmkarTupe7/myportfolio-template/GUIDE.md

 };
 ```

-The `primaryRGB` and `secondaryRGB` is the value of color in **RGB**. the purpose of it is to use the color variable with custom opacity like this
+The `primaryRGB` and `secondaryRGB` are values in the **RGB** color format.
+The purpose of it is to use the color variable with custom opacity like this

 ```css
 box-shadow: 0 3px 6px rgba(var(--bs-secondary-rgb), 0.2);
 ```

-I could use this [trick](https://twitter.com/zougari47/status/1538520749312552960) but I stuck with the Bootstrap system.
+I could use this [trick](https://twitter.com/zougari47/status/1538520749312552960) but I prefer sticking with the Bootstrap system.
-If you want to convert from **HEX** to **RGB** to change it check this [tweet](https://twitter.com/zougari47/status/1543033189337337861).
+If you want to convert from **HEX** to **RGB** check this [tweet](https://twitter.com/zougari47/status/1543033189337337861).

 ### Fonts

-I used two font [Finger Paint](https://fonts.google.com/specimen/Finger+Paint?query=finger) for headings and [Raleway](https://fonts.google.com/specimen/Raleway?query=Raleway) for body. (⚠ I used them locally `src/fonts`)
+I used two fonts [Finger Paint](https://fonts.google.com/specimen/Finger+Paint?query=finger) for headings and [Raleway](https://fonts.google.com/specimen/Raleway?query=Raleway) for body. (⚠ I used them locally `src/fonts`)

-If you're not satisfy with these fonts. go to `/src/sass/base/_typography.scss` and clean all code then import your fonts.
+If you're not satisfied with these fonts, go to `/src/sass/base/_typography.scss` ,and clean all the code then import your fonts.

 Then go `/src/sass/base/_mixin.scss` and change the value of `font-primary` and `font-secondary` @mixin.

 ### Breakpoints

-I stuck with Bootstrap breakpoints
+Again, I prefer Bootstrap's breakpoints

 ```scss
 $grid-breakpoints: (